-Our approach exploits two problem-specific properties of deep-sleep duration selection.
 First, instead of a sample-based approach with many simulations, we use a distribution-based simulation.
 Rather than generating many samples and averaging their outcomes, we propagate belief distributions over the costs and compute expected time-averaged costs directly from these distributions.
 This enables a substantially more efficient evaluation of candidate deep-sleep durations.

-Second, we exploit the fact that the distribution-based simulation for a deep-sleep duration of $n+1$ steps can build directly on the distribution-based simulation for a deep-sleep duration of $n$ steps.
+Secondly, we exploit the fact that the distribution-based simulation for a deep-sleep duration of $n+1$ steps can build directly on the distribution-based simulation for a deep-sleep duration of $n$ steps.
 Consequently, evaluating a sequence of candidate deep-sleep durations does not require restarting the simulation from scratch for each duration, but can be carried out via a single progressively extended simulation.